-- I have experience working with abuse survivors, grief & loss, intrusive thoughts, depression, anxiety, relational conflicts (particularly within families), church and ministry-related conflicts & losses, faith-struggles/deconstruction, adoption-related difficulties, issues of identity, and more.
+- I have experience working with abuse survivors, grief & loss, depression, anxiety, relational conflicts, spiritual abuse and disorientation, faith-struggles/deconstruction, adoption-related difficulties, parenting struggles, issues of identity, and more.

 - When appropriate, I can come alongside your pastor or faith community to offer resources or insights or help create systems to help support you (with your permission, of course)!